arviz-devs/arviz/doc/source/schema/schema.md

   - [Turing.jl](https://turing.ml/dev/) and indirectly any package using [MCMCChains.jl](https://github.com/TuringLang/MCMCChains.jl) to store results

 ## Terminology
 The terminology used in this specification is based on [xarray's terminology](http://xarray.pydata.org/en/stable/terminology.html), however, no xarray knowledge is assumed in this description.
-There are also some extensions particular to  the {ref}`InferenceData <creating_InferenceData>` case.
+There are also some extensions particular to  the {ref}`InferenceData <xarray_for_arviz>` case.

 * **Variable**: NetCDF-like variables are multidimensional labeled arrays representing a single quantity.
 Variables and their dimensions must be named.
 They can also have attributes describing it.
 Relevant terms related to `InferenceData` variables are following:
   - *variable_name*